 The John Clare Society

-Northamptonshire Peasant Poet.
-A prolific writer with a large collection of manuscripts in the Peterborough and Northampton
+as the Northamptonshire Peasant Poet.
+A prolific writer with a large collection of manuscripts in the Peterborough and

-museums.
-Clare's poetic descriptions of local fauna and flora are a great source of reference for natural historians.
+Northampton museums.
+Clare's poetic descriptions of local fauna and flora are a great source of reference for natural

-produce a quarterly newsletter, and an annual journal.
-The John Clare Festival weekend is held each July in the village
+They produce a quarterly newsletter, and an annual journal.
+The John Clare Festival weekend is held each July in the

-of Helpston, just outside Peterborough - open to everyone.
-Membership is international - with branches in the USA and
+village of Helpston, just outside Peterborough - open to everyone.
+Membership is international - with branches in the

 The Friends of Coleridge

-twice a year, host an annual study weekend at Kilve in Somerset, and sonsor a biennial international conference at Cannington,
+a year, host an annual study weekend at Kilve in Somerset, and sonsor a biennial international conference at Cannington, close